webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 * Are they trying to even *figure out* what product / feature to build?

-* Are they trying to make folks aware of the product they've already built?
+* Are they trying to get the word out about the product they've already built?

 * Are they trying to get more active users for their product / features?